langx/langx-angular/README.md

+> [!IMPORTANT]
+> We have transitioned the application from **Angular** to **React Native**.
+Please visit the new repo at [langx/langx](https://github.com/langx/langx) for the latest updates.

+> [!NOTE]
 > This repo will not be maintaned anymore.
-Please visit the new repo at [langx/langx](https://github.com/langx/langx) for the latest updates.

-> We are transitioning the application from **Angular** to **React Native**.

-> We will keep this repo for historical reasons and for the community to refer to.
+We will keep this repo for historical reasons and for the community to refer to.
 Thank you for your support! :heart:

  <h1 align="center"> LangX | Practice, Learn, Succeed! </h1>
 <p align="center">